radubozga/Freedom/README.md

 **FIX:** Delete the entire links EXCEPT the name of the final file.
 **Example** If the link is *google/api/link/isbrokenbutcanbefixed.bjopch* delete the *google/api/link/* .
 Finally, your link should be *isbrokenbutcanbefixed.bjopch*

+## Contributing

+Please feel free to Contribute to Freedom.
+If you like Freedom and have any idea on how to add any of the following features let me know :)
+* Android version (someone will start working on this soon)
+* Multi-language support
+* Detect where to add and add punctuation signs (,.?!:)
+* Detect and capitalize proper nouns

 ## Built With

 * Cacaopods - dependency manager - https://cocoapods.org